cortado-mobile-solutions/apidoc-mdm/docs/system.md

 # Overview
 Use the header *cms-dhsc* with the value *true* or *1* if the response http code should always be 200.
 In this case the *success* field within the response indicates a successful request only if the value is *true*.
 A failed request will return a response with a detailed error message within the *errormessage* field.<br>
-Use the access token obtained as described [here](auth.md) on every request where the json field *token* is required.
+Use the access token obtained as described [here](auth.md) on every request where the json field *token* is required.<br>
+Alternatively use the api key authentication to execute the requests in an admin context.
+Detailed informations about this authentication method can also be found [here](auth.md).<br>
 All additional request parameters are also added as json fields to the request body.
 The request content type must be *application/json*.<br>
 Using the Accept-Language request header the response localization can be set.
 Default is "en" for english, possible other value is "de" for german

 **Base API URL: https://go.mycortado.com/api/mdm/v2/system**